tttom/zmxtools/README.md

 A toolkit to read Zemax files.

 Currently this is limited to unpacking ZAR archives.
-To parse the files contained within the archive, e.g. ZMX or AGF glass files.
-For further processing, please check the [list of related software](#related-software) below.
+For further processing of the archive's contents, e.g. ZMX or AGF glass files, please check the [list of related software](#related-software) below.

 ## Features
 - Unpack a Zemax OpticStudio Archive ZAR file using the `unzar` command.